LouisDesdoigts/dLux/docs/API/propagators.md

 ### `MFT(npixels, pixel_scale, focal_length=None, inverse=False)`

 Performs a Matrix Fourier Transform (MFT) on the wavefront, propagating from Pupil to Focal plane.
-If `focal_length` is `None`, `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in cartesian units (metres).
+If `focal_length` is `None`, `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in Cartesian units (metres).

 ??? info "MFT API"
     ::: dLux.propagators.MFT